maxilirator/quant_ui/docs/research_desk_plan.md

 For any query window:
 - Check `from`/`to` present in `day.txt`.
 - If outside, return error with guidance.
+- Enforce calendar alignment by using `day.txt` as the source of truth for valid dates; responses include only calendar dates and report gaps in `meta.missing_dates`.

 ### Coverage guard (per response)
 For requested fields: